stemlaur/anki/README.md

 ## The modules

-The modules are split into :
+The modules are split into:

 - a module [domain](./domain/README.md)
 - a module [application](./application/README.md)